connexcs/docs/docs/customer/did.md

 **3.** From the second row on, add the values of the input fields, one row per DID.

 !!! tip "Tips for creating the CSV file"
-    Steps to take to ensure that the next step goes smoothly are:
+    Steps to take to ensure that the next steps are peformed efforlessly:
     * The CSV file must contain only one sheet.

     * Include as many fields as you can when creating your columns to leverage the benefits of the bulk upload feature.